dragonflyoss/client/docs/rdma-p2p-rfc.md

 Both serving and downloading follow the same lifecycle: initialize, publish/use, withdraw on failure, stop new posts, clean up, then retry initialization.
-Initial failure and retirement of a previously healthy endpoint impose at least 300 seconds before the next initialization attempt, with jitter to avoid fleet-wide retry bursts.
+Initial failure and retirement of a previously healthy endpoint impose at least 300 seconds before the next initialization attempt.
+Deployment validation must assess synchronized retry bursts and whether bounded jitter is needed.
 Only one initialization runs per role.
 TCP remains available during the cooldown.

 Every posted operation retains its context, buffer, registration, and accounting until completion or safe endpoint teardown.
 A successful `fi_cancel` request alone does not release ownership.
-Current [libfabric endpoint documentation](https://ofiwg.github.io/libfabric/main/man/fi_endpoint.3.html#fi_close) defines endpoint close and buffer lifetime; the implementation must establish the corresponding guarantee for each supported provider/version and serialize close with posting and completion processing.
-The API contract, rather than a provider-name heuristic about queue-pair destruction, is the basis for reuse.
+Current [libfabric endpoint documentation](https://ofiwg.github.io/libfabric/main/man/fi_endpoint.3.html#fi_close) permits buffer release after completion or endpoint close.
+The implementation must check that `fi_close` succeeds, serialize close with posting and completion handling, and account for discarded operations that will not produce completions.
+Tie this behavior to the documented API of each supported provider/version and validate the failure paths on that configuration.
+A provider-name allowlist is not evidence that teardown was safe, and these requirements do not claim untested hardware is supported.

 If close fails or safe teardown cannot be established, retain the affected memory and its resource charge.
 A retired generation must not receive a fresh unaccounted